diegoparrilla/atarist-silly-demo/README.md

 ## Requirements

-- An Atari ST computer (or emulator).
+- An Atari STe computer (or emulator).
 There are several emulators available for Windows, Linux, and Mac.
 I recommend [Hatari](http://hatari.tuxfamily.org/), and I'm also a big fan of [MiSTer](https://misterfpga.org/).
-It should work on any Atari ST with at least 1MB of RAM.
+It should work on any Atari STe with at least 1MB of RAM.

 - The [atarist-toolkit-docker](https://github.com/diegoparrilla/atarist-toolkit-docker): You should read first how to install it and how to use it.
 It's very easy.